ngetich710/Brain_Tumor_Detection/README.md

 - This is a streamlit web app that uses Machine Learning to determine whether or not a person has brain tumors.
 - The notebook for the model training process is also in this repository.
 - The model is a convolutional neural network model trained using TensorFlow and Python.
-- I also employed transfer learning technique using TensorFlow's built-in VGG16 algorithm with pretrained weights.
+- I employed transfer learning technique using TensorFlow's built-in VGG16 algorithm with pretrained weights.

 ## Use case